Winter Kuari Pass Trek

 Kuari Pass Trek is probably the best opportunity to view the high Himalayan peaks.
-The views are simply breathtaking, facing north the vision sweeps from the gorges of Trishul in the east to the peaks of Kedarnath in the west - the Kedarnath, Chaukhamba, Nilkantha, Kamet, Gauri Parbat, Hathi Parbat, Nandadevi, Bethartoli, Dunagiri – (all high 6000ers or 7000 m peaks) lined one after the other in a magnificent arc … Southwards the foothills stretch wave upon wave on to the dim haze of the distant plains.
-Dotted by some remote villages one also gets good insights into the local life.
+The views are simply breathtaking.
+With a moderate trekking, anyone with no or little experience in trekking can venture out to please themselves with some glorious view of the great Himalayas.
+During winter most part of our trail will be covered in snow.
+The green meadows will be covered with a blanket of snow so are the trees.The Trishul in the east to the peaks of Kedarnath in the west - the Kedarnath, Chaukhamba, Nilkantha, Kamet, Gauri Parbat, Hathi Parbat, Nandadevi, Bethartoli, Dunagiri - (6000 m or 7000 m peaks) lined one after the other in a magnificent arc.
+Southwards the foothills stretch wave upon wave onto the dim haze of the distant plains.
+Dotted by some remote mountain villages you will also get a chance to have some good insight into the local life.

 - Panoramic views of Nanda Devi

 - Witness the famous bugyals or alpine green meadows